 - If you're 50 or older, save an additional $6,000 per year in catch-up contributions by actively enrolling through the Empower website.
 Note: You are not automatically enrolled in catch-up contributions when you turn 50.

-If you’re a new hire, you are automatically enrolled in the 401(k) Plan after about 30 days of service.
+If you’re a new hire or rehire, you are automatically enrolled in the 401(k) Plan after about 30 days of service.
 Your automatic contributions start at 6 percent of your pretax pay and are invested in the Vanguard Target Retirement Trust Plus Fund that most closely matches your anticipated retirement at age 65.
 Your contributions will automatically increase 1 percent each year on August 1 to help you reach your retirement goals.
 Make any changes to your savings rate or investments on the Empower website.

 You have three ways to contribute to the 401(k) Plan—pretax, Roth and after-tax: